-Pence has long pushed for Trump policies on Israel
+Pence's Mideast trip still on as government shutdown looms

 Traveling to Israel just as Palestinians have condemned recent decisions by President Donald Trump's administration, Pence will arrive in the region as a longtime stalwart supporter of Israel who has questioned the notion of the U.S. serving as an "honest broker" in the stalled peace process.

-"The United States certainly wants to be honest but we don't want to be a broker," Pence once told the Christian Broadcasting Network in 2010.
+"The United States certainly wants to be honest, but we don't want to be a broker," Pence once told the Christian Broadcasting Network in 2010.
 "A broker doesn't take sides.
 A broker negotiates between parties of equals."

 The vice president will hold four days of meetings in Egypt, Jordan and Israel during his visit, the first to the region by a senior administration official since Trump announced plans in December to designate Jerusalem as Israel's capital and begin the process of moving the U.S. embassy from Tel Aviv, angering Palestinian leaders.

-Note: This story has been corrected to say this is Pence's fourth trip to Israel.
-A previous version of this story described the trip to Israel as Pence's fifth, based on information provided by the administration.